getampt/docs/password-protection.md

 ![Manage password protection](/images/docs/password-protection-manage.png "Password Protection Enabled")

-This will tell you how many environments it's applied to, whether or not it's enabled for all new preview environments, the current password, and which stages it has been applied to along with its status.
+This will tell you how many environments it's applied to, whether or not it's enabled for all new preview environments, the current password, and which environments it has been applied to along with its status.

 - Password Protection can be removed from individual environments by clicking the trash icon next to them.
 - You can edit settings by clicking the three dot menu and selecting "EDIT".